Some Frequently Asked QuestionsLearn more about us and why we do things

 Many have questions before they come visit us for Bible study or worship.
 Below are some of most common questions asked.
 Click on the question for the answer to expand.
 If you have any other questions, please use the form at the bottom of the page and we will do our best to give you a Biblical answer as soon as we can.

-The church of Christ was established in the first century and is made up of believers in God, his sacrificial son Christ, and followers of God's word.
-The church was prophesied in the Old and New Testaments as the kingdom of God that would be established and reign eternally (Dan.
+The church of Christ was established in the 1st Century and is made up of believers in God, his sacrificial son Christ, and followers of God's word.
+The church was prophesied in the Old and New Testaments as the Kingdom of God that would be established and reign eternally (Dan.
 2:44; Isa.
 2:2-3; Mark 9:1).

 Since there is but one way to God (John 14:6), Christ's church seeks to follow God's revealed path in the inspired words of the Bible.
 It is because of this purpose that we seek to speak where the Bible speaks and remain silent where the Bible is silent.
 We want to do all that we can to respect the inspired word of God as complete and authoritative in every facet of life.

-No. The church of Christ is a direct continuation of the church established in the first century by Christ.
+No. The church of Christ is a continuation of the church established in the first century by Christ.
 The church was established in Acts 2 when the first believers were baptized and gathered together in worship and communion (Acts 2:41, 47).
 When Christ said he would establish His church, he used the singular form of "church."
 There was no intention that many bodies of believers begin that teach many varying doctrines and creeds.
 The church seeks to follow only God's word so that the oneness of the church may be continued.
+As such we ground all our teachings, practices and faith in the New Testament so that we do not deviate from the 1st Century church.

 The church of Christ has no earthly headquarters.
-When Christ established His church, thus the headquarters became heaven where God and Christ sit as the head of the church (Matt.
+Christ established His church, thus the headquarters became heaven where God and Christ sit as the head of the church (Matt.
 16:18; Matt.
 28:18ff; Eph.
 1:22-23).
-The Lord has established a governing pattern for us while we are on earth.
-Elders are to be appointed according to qualifications given in scripture (1 Tim.
+The Lord has established a governing pattern for us while we are on earth in His Word.
+A plurality of elders are to be appointed according to qualifications given in scripture (1 Tim.
 3:8-13; Tit.
 1:6-9).
-The elders (also referred to as bishops, pastors, overseers, shepherds, or presbyters) are the ones who shepherd the local congregation's work and are responsible for the souls of their sheep (Acts 20:29-31; 1 Pet.
+The elders (also referred to as bishops, pastors, overseers, shepherds, or presbyters) shepherd and lead the local congregation's work and are responsible for the souls of their sheep (Acts 20:29-31; 1 Pet.
 5:2; Heb.
 13:17).
-Usually the Lord's church has preachers or ministers who bring sermons, help visit the sick and shut-in, and help carry out some of the day-to-day activities in the local congregation.
-However, the ministers are not any different than other members (unless they are also elders) and are not the governing leaders for the congregation.
+Usually congregations of the Lord's church may have preachers or ministers who bring sermons, help visit the sick and shut-in, and help carry out some of the day-to-day activities in the local congregation.
+However, the ministers are not any different than other members (unless they are also elders) and are not governing leaders for the congregation.
 They would still submit to the authority of the eldership in the congregation (Acts 20:28).

-Instrumental music is not used in worship because the Bible does not give the authority to use such in worship music.
-The commands found in the New Testament that creates the pattern for a Christian's worship only include singing to the Lord and one another (Eph.
+We do not use Instrumental music in worship because the Bible does not give the authority to use such in worship music.
+The commands found in the New Testament, and those that give us a pattern for Christian worship, only include singing to the Lord and singing to one another (Eph.
 5:19; Col. 3:16).
+Without a specific command to use such in worship, we do not want to go beyond those things commanded in God's Word and change what He has commanded to please ourselves.

 No, the Bible does not condone women leading in the worship assemblies when there are Christian men present to take such leadership roles.
 The Bible specifically instructs women not to usurp the authority of man (1 Tim.
 2:8-15; 1 Cor.
 14:34).
 This authority stems not from cultural norms or traditions but from the created order (1 Tim.
 2:13-14).